 Nutrition

 Calories have been calculated using an online calculator.
-Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.
+Nutritional information offered on Honest Food Talks is for general information purposes and is only a rough estimate.

 How did your homemade Japanese treat turn out?
-Share with us your photos by tagging us on Instagram @honestfoodtalks!
+Share your photos with us by tagging us on Instagram @honestfoodtalks.

 Shali88